 At the top left- hand corner of the page, you will see a section that says “My Sites”.
 If you have created more than one website on your Wix account, this is where you will find the other websites.
 Once you have selected the website that you want to work on, click “Manage Site”.
 Under site actions you can now go to “Edit Site”, where you will be led to the Wix Editor:

 Now you can fully customize your website.
 Change background images, texts, organize your pages, add apps from the App Market and much more.

 Wix Editor Vs. Wix ADI

 If you choose Wix ADI, the first thing you’ll have to do is answer several questions about yourself and your business.
 The interface will then use that information to search for and compile additional information to create your profile.
-You can choose this profile or skip it and move on to selecting your colour theme which is the final step.
-The WIX ADI will then create a complete one page website with sample images that you can easily replace.
+You can choose this profile or skip it and move on to selecting your color theme which is the final step.
+The Wix ADI will then create a complete one-page website with sample images that you can easily replace.

 Helpful FAQs About Wix

 Here are some frequently asked questions you may have about Wix:

 Yes, it can be.
 Wix does give you the ability to publish a website for free, however, Wix ads will be displayed on your website and you won’t be able to connect a custom domain to the site.
 For this reason, it is impractical to use their free plan if you want a professional website and you’ll more than likely upgrade to one of the premium plans.